American Jewish Committee: 1930s and 1940s

 The AJC advocated finding places of refuge for Jewish refugees from Adolf Hitler in the 1930s, but had minimal success.
 After World War II broke out in 1939, the AJC stressed that the war was for democracy and discouraged emphasis on Hitler's anti-Jewish policies lest a backlash identify it as a "Jewish war" and increase antisemitism in the United States.
 When the war ended in 1945, it urged a human rights program upon the United Nations and proved vital in enlisting the support that made possible the human rights provisions in the UN Charter.

 During the interwar period, AJC was the most powerful Jewish organization in the United States.
 The group was decidedly non-Zionist not in principle against the State of Israel, but in opposition to Jewish nationalism being the raison d'etre of American Jews.
-The group faced a crisis in the 1940s due to its president Joseph Proskauer's opposition to Zionism, and AJC left the umbrella group American Jewish Conference due to its position.
+The group faced a crisis in the 1940s due to its president Joseph Proskauer's opposition to Zionism, and AJC left the umbrella group American Jewish Conference due to its position, even though that organization was making efforts to save Jews from the Holocaust.

 The AJC "worked to contain nativist sentiment in America rather than work to open America's doors to refugees" during the Holocaust.
 For fear of provoking an increase in antisemitic sentiment, the AJC opposed public activism.
 They have been widely criticized for their inaction during the Holocaust; historian and AJC National Director of Jewish Communal Affairs Steven Bayme said AJC leaders "never understood the uniqueness of Nazism and its 'war against the Jews'."
 This cautious approach changed after the war, when the AJC began openly lobbying for a new immigration law allowing entrance to the United States for displaced persons from Europe.
 This law also led to Nazi collaborators entering the United States, though it remains unclear whether a more restrictive policy would have avoided this outcome.